t0mg/pd-camera/README.md

 ![Transforming from cover mode to camera mode](images/cover-mode.gif)

-The Playdate can also be fitted on the back of the accessory, without unplugging the cable, allowing to switch the camera to **selfie mode** (the companion app has a mirror optiono so it doesn't feel awkward).
+The Playdate can also be fitted on the back of the accessory, without unplugging the cable, allowing to switch the camera to **selfie mode** (the companion app has a mirror option so it doesn't feel awkward).
 Additional magnets are here to secure the console in this configuration too.

 ![Switching to selfie mode](images/selfie-mode.gif)